-These classes are available for persons sixteen (16) years or older (16-to 18-year-olds must have a high school release).
-Students can earn credit toward their HS21 diploma, prepare to take the GED test and improve their reading, writing and math skills to transition to college-level coursework.
+These classes are available for persons sixteen (16) years or older (16- to 18-year-olds must have a high school release).
+Students can earn credit toward their HS+ diploma, prepare to take the GED test and improve their reading, writing and math skills to transition to college-level coursework.
 There is a term tuition charge.
 Classes are held on campus and at other sites in the community.

 Classes are for non-native speakers who want to communicate more effectively in English.
 Classes are held at various times during the day and evening.
 There is a tuition charge to students each term.
-Most classes are held on campus, but some are held at community sites.
+Most classes are held on Main and CTC campuses.